slatedocs/slate/source/includes/gcp/_instances.md

 <!-------------------- CHANGE MACHINE TYPE -------------------->

 #### Change machine type
-A machine type determine the number of vCPUs and the size of the memory allocated to new [instances](#gcp-instances).
+A machine type determines the number of vCPUs and the size of the memory allocated to new [instances](#gcp-instances).

 ```shell
 curl -X POST \